-If you are interested in volunteering or knitting for others less fortunate, consider any of the following:
+If you are interested in volunteering or knitting for others less fortunate, please consider one of the following:

-Guild members may add a new community knitting opportunity at anytime.
-Should you have a group or cause you'd like to have listed here, please contact our Webmistress,.
-She will add it to this website.
+Guild members add new community knitting opportunities all the time.
+Should you have a group or cause not listed here, please contact our Webmistress and she will add it to this website.

 Church of Mary Magdalene

 The Church of Mary Magdalene is for women who are struggling to be free from multiple difficulties.
 The Church depends on others to supply knitting and crocheting materials they use to generate a small income for themselves.